gbdev/pandocs/content/Interrupts.md

 ### Interrupt Execution

-When an interrupt is executed, the corresponding bit in the IF register is automatically reset by the CPU, and the IME flag is also reset (disabling any further interrupts until the program re-enables the interrupts, typically by using the RETI instruction), and
+Just before an interrupt is executed, the corresponding bit in the IF register is automatically reset by the CPU, and the IME flag is also reset (disabling any further interrupts until the program re-enables the interrupts, typically by using the RETI instruction), and